 The Yongnuo YN565EX, Neewer VK750 II, and the Aperlite YH-700 flash heads are larger than some, and if you might want a clear snap-on diffuser dome for bounce flash, those for a SB-900 Nikon will fit all three of them.
 I am not a fan of the domes, I prefer the pull out bounce card, but I bought one to check size.
-The one I tried for $4.50 was Neewer Flash Bounce Light Diffuser Dome for Nikon SB900 Flash Speedlight and it fits all three flashes well.
+The one I tried was Neewer Flash Bounce Light Diffuser Dome for Nikon SB900, $9 USD now, and it fits all three flashes well.

-The Yongnuo YN-568EX model has very similar specifications, for $104, but with HSS mode, and without external battery port.
+The Yongnuo YN-568EX Wireless TTL Flash for Nikon model has very similar specifications, for $102, but with HSS mode, and without external battery port.
 Not all camera models can offer HSS mode.